Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 The configuration directories are the CMake *build* directories that contain the usual CMake generated files as well as some special directories that are created by the CMake code of the CPF.

-CPF specific build directory content
-""""""""""""""""""""""""""""""""""""
+**CPF specific Build Directory Content:**

-- <b>\c Generated/\<config\>/html:</b> The primary output directory of the project.
-It contains created distribution packages in the \c Downloads subdirectory.
+- **Generated/<config>/html:** The primary output directory of the project.
+It contains created distribution packages in the :code:`Downloads` subdirectory.
-  The \c doxygen subdirectory contains the entry page of the generated project page, which leads to the documentation and other optionally generated html pages like coverage report.
+  The :code:`doxygen` subdirectory contains the entry page of the generated project page, which leads to the documentation and other optionally generated html pages like coverage report.

-- <b>\c Generated/\<config\>/BuildStage:</b> This directory contains all the binaries that are generated when building the project.
+- **Generated/<config>/BuildStage:** This directory contains all the binaries that are generated when building the project.
 When running an executable during debugging or automated testing, it is run from within this directory.

-- <b>\c Generated/\<config\>/_CPF:</b> A directory that is used for all internal files that are generated by the custom targets of the CPFCMake package.
+- **Generated/<config>/_CPF:** A directory that is used for all internal files that are generated by the custom targets of the CPFCMake package.
   If everything goes well, the contents are only of interest when developing the CPFCMake package itself.

-- <b>\c Generated/\<config\>/_pckg:</b> A directory that is used to accumulate the contents of the created distribution packages.
+- **Generated/<config>/_pckg:** A directory that is used to accumulate the contents of the created distribution packages.
   If everything goes well, the contents are only of interest when developing the CPFCMake package itself.

-CI project, package projects and package ownership in practice
+CI project, Package Projects and Package Ownership in Practice
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The \ref CIProjectAndPackageProjects "basic concepts" page mentions, that the *CPF* wants to separate CI-functionality from production code.
+The :ref:`basic concepts <basicConcepts>` page mentions, that the *CPF* wants to separate CI-functionality related cmake code from *payload* code.
-In the repository this is reflected by the two layers of \c CMakeLists.txt files.
-The CI-project is defined by the root \c CMakeLists.txt file in the *Sources* directory.
-The package projects are defined by the \c CMakeLists.txt files in the *Sources\<package>* directories.
+In the repository this is reflected by the two layers of :code:`CMakeLists.txt` files.
+The CI-project is defined by the root :code:`CMakeLists.txt` file in the *Sources* directory.
+The package projects are defined by the :code:`CMakeLists.txt` files in the :code:`Sources/<package>` directories.

 In the *ACPFTestProject* we have quite a number of packages.
-The packages *APackage*, *CPackage*, *DPackage* *documentation* and *EPackage*. are listed in the \c Sources/packages.cmake file, which defines them as *owned* packages.
-This means that it is this CI-project's responsibility to provide their *official* build-job that increments their version tags.
+The packages *APackage*, *CPackage*, *DPackage* *documentation* and *EPackage*. are listed in the :code:`Sources/packages.cmake` file, which defines them as *owned* packages.
+This means that it is this CI-project's responsibility to provide their *official* build pipeline that ensures that they build and work.
 CPackage and documentation are *fixed* packages, which means that they are in the same repository as the CI-project.
 It is called *fixed* because this fixes the package version to the version of the CI-project.
 The other owned packages are *loose*, because they are pulled in via the git-submodule mechanism which allows them to have their version incremented independently